SonicZentropy/PoE2Mods.pw/README.md

-# TyrannyMod.pw
+# PoE2Mods.pw
-Modding framework for Tyranny (NON DLC)
+Modding framework for Pillars of Eternity 2

-This framework allows you to make changes to almost the entire gamut of Tyranny's codebase.
-Much like PoE was, Tyranny's code appears to be pretty much straight non-obfuscated Unity code, so extremely easy and fun to change to your liking.
+This framework allows you to make changes to almost the entire gamut of PoE2's codebase.
+Much like PoE was, PoE2's code appears to be pretty much straight non-obfuscated Unity code, so extremely easy and fun to change to your liking.

 Most instructions can be followed directly from Patchwork.
-This repo includes all of the relevant modifications for Tyranny already in place.
-It also has a bugfix in the Patchwork framework that crashed Tyranny.
-Once Patchwork merges my pull req, this repo can switch to using it as a submodule instead of duplicating it.
+This repo includes all of the relevant modifications for PoE already in place.
+Note that the release version of Patchwork itself is broken, so I highly recommend using the version in this repo.

+# Requirements

+Patchwork is a Mono/.NET application and so needs the .NET Framework or Mono to run.

+    Windows: .NET Framework 4.5+
+    Linux and Mac: Mono 4.2.1.102+

-# Setup
+# Instructions

+Using the program is straight-forward:

+    Extract it into an empty folder.

+    Launch the program (PatchworkLauncher.exe)

+    Note: On Linux, you may need to open the program using mono explicitly (see instructions on running Mono applications in your distribution).

+    Specify your game folder in the dialog box or type it in the textbox.

+    Note: The dialog box will not display hidden files or folders.

+    Go to the Active Mods menu and add the mod file(s) (usually ending with .pw.dll) to the list of mods, checking those you want enabled.

-Two files will need to be updated to match your personal file paths:
+    Note: Mod files so chosen will normally be copied to the Mods folder.
-- AppInfoDLL.cs
-- TyrannyPatchInfo.cs

-The needed changes are really obvious.
-Note that a large portion of Tyranny's code base is inside Assembly-firstpass, not the plain assembly.
-It looks like they reused a huge amount of the code from Pillars of Eternity in Tyranny and all of it ended up in Firstpass.
-You'll just have to poke around the decompiled versions of both DLLs to find what you want.
+    Use Launch with Mods and Launch without Mods to start the game.

+# Building/Development

+Building is fairly straightforward.
+You will need to create an Open Assembly version of PoE2's original Assembly-CSharp.dll found in the PillarsOfEternity2_Data/Managed directory of your game install.
+You do this via OpenAssemblyCreator.exe which is included in the repo.
+Your mod projects will all need to reference this OPEN assembly.
+Once this reference has been added, the solution should build just fine.
+See my various included mod projects for development guidelines.

-# Building
+# Deployment

-The solution should build perfectly once the paths specified above are changed.
-After build, you'll need to move AppInfo.DLL from its project's bin directory into TyrranyMods.pw's bin directory.
-Then run PatchworkLauncher.exe from that same bin directory, point it to your Tyranny install, and add TyrannyMods.pw.dll as a mod.
-Enjoy!
+Once you've successfully built, you'll find your mods inside of each of the Mod build paths.
+Those DLLs need to be moved to your PatchworkLauncher folder, preferably into a Mods subdir like I've done in my Release.

 # Current Mods

-Most of these are just quick, hacky example mods I made to test.
 GameSpeed adds a new way-faster speed option and turns the toggle fast/slow hotkeys into scaled steps.
-CampingSupplies is an example of correctly modifying a property.
-CameraControl is just a quick way to test to make sure your patch is working since changes to this are REALLY apparent.

-FogOfWar is much more extensive and serves as an example of modifying a complex block of code.
-The UpdateVertices method decompiles fairly hideously with ILSpy and JustDecompile both producing a method that doesn't compile at all.
-I ended up using DotPeek's decompilation as the base and cross referencing the other decompiled versions to decipher what was happening.
+Combat Speed has been removed and the whole thing feels very similar to PoE1.
+The Combat Speed Up/Down keybindings in-game will adjust your in-game speed across (0.2x, 1x, 2x, 6x).
+Pressing F or the Fast Mode toggle key will instantly toggle the speed to 10x for running around maps really fast wheee.
+AchievementEnabler does what it sounds like - it removes the penalty for using `iroll20s` in the Console, so you can still gain achievements.
+If you've previously already used `iroll20s` I THINK this will re-enable achievements anyway, but I'm not sure.
+CipherFocus - this was my throwaway test mod.
+In its current state it just slightly rearranges Focus totals and generation for Ciphers.
+It's pretty pointless, but I left it as another example anyway.